QR1.4.1. The Processor

 The universe is not a program running somewhere else.
 It is a universal computer, and there is nothing outside it.(Kelly, 2002)

-But while computers process input to give output, most of the universe doesn’t compute anything at all (Piccinini, 2007).
-For example, the sun inputs and outputs physical events not information.
+But while computers process information, most of the universe doesn’t compute anything at all (Piccinini, 2007), as the sun inputs and outputs physical events not information.

 Figure 1.3.
 A physical world can’t do this.